Dnomyar/sit/README.md

 This project is a playground to experiment with domain modeling, algorithms, data structures and functional effects.

 Features:
-- :white_square: Change - lines removed and lines added
+- :white_circle: Change - lines removed and lines added
-- :white_square: Commits
+- :white_circle: Commits